2013 Land Rover Range Rover Sport Interior

 - "Visibility is good all around, and entry and exit are no-fuss affairs." -- Consumer Guide (2012)

-Standard features on the 2013 Range Rover Sport include push-button start, a power sunroof, a rearview camera, power liftgate, 11-speaker Harman Kardon sound system, Bluetooth, two USB ports and an HDD navigation system.
-Available features include a center console with a built in cooler, adaptive cruise control, an upgraded 17-speaker Harman Kardon audio system, rear-seat entertainment system and HD Radio.
+Standard features in the 2013 Range Rover Sport include push-button start, a power sunroof, a rearview camera, a power liftgate, an 11-speaker Harman Kardon sound system, Bluetooth, two USB ports and navigation.
+Available features include a center console with a built-in cooler, adaptive cruise control, an upgraded 17-speaker Harman Kardon audio system, a rear-seat entertainment system and HD Radio.

 Reviewers think the gauges and climate controls are easy to find, read and operate.
 One test driver notes that the climate controls are very simple to use because of their big buttons.
-Another critic dislikes the navigation system’s functionality, saying it is oddly-placed and hard to use and program.
+Another critic dislikes the navigation system’s functionality, adding that the navigation system is oddly-placed and hard to use and program.

 - "Some secondary controls are accessed through the navigation system's touch screen.
 The touch screen is small and awkwardly angled, making operation and navigation programming more difficult than it should be." -- Consumer Guide (2012)

 - "The climate controls - a few large knobs and buttons - are a cinch to use, if a bit plainly finished." -- Cars.com (2012)